 We decided to spend our final day on the Isle Of Man being the ultimate tourists: we were taking the electric railway north!
 And then the electric tram up Snaefell mountain!
 And then, back in Douglas, taking the horse-drawn tram along the promenade!
 And then… taking the steam train south!

-And in the middle of all that, we managed to fit in a stop in Laxey.
+And in the middle of all that, we even managed to fit in a stop in Laxey.

 It was an ambitious day.
 But I’ll tell you: it was TOTALLY worth it!